rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Kubeflow does not natively offer an upgrade process.
 An in-place upgrade often works, but we recommend a blue/green upgrade process that provides a fail-back capability.
 We will leverage integration with AWS storage and database services to let us deploy a new EKS cluster with Kubeflow and connect it to the external data stores.
 We will also use an open-source tool to copy certain resources from the production EKS cluster to the new one, and use AWS Backup to snapshot the state of our external data stores.

-At this time, the upgrade process is only tested when using the RDS and S3 configuration with EFS and the Terraform deployment option.
+At this time, the upgrade process is only tested using these two configurations:

+* RDS and S3 with EFS and the Terraform deployment option
+* Cognito, RDS, and S3 with EFS and the Terraform deployment option

 ## Upgrade methodology